robertwenner/comics/doc/outputs.md

 cannot yet pull in missing modules.
 So to get `.png` output, you must configure the `Comic::Out::SvgPerLanguage` as well.

-The order in which these modules run is undefined, but they will only run after all [Check](checks.md) modules have finished.

 ## Output Organization